Lie algebras graded by the weight system $(\Theta_{n},sl_{n})$: Abstract

 \section{Abstract}

-We study Lie algebras $L$ containing a simple subalgebra $\mathfrak{g}$ isomorphic to $sl_{n}$ such that the $\mathfrak{g}$-module $L$ decomposes into copies of the adjoint module, the trivial module, the natural module $V$, its symmetric and exterior squares $S^{2}V$ and $\wedge^{2}V$ and their duals.
-We describe the multiplicative structure of $L$ and its coordinate algebra.
+A Lie algebra $L$ is said to be $(\Theta_{n},\mathit{sl}_{n})$-graded if it contains a simple subalgebra $\mathfrak{g}$ isomorphic to $sl_{n}$ such that the $\mathfrak{g}$-module $L$ decomposes into copies of the adjoint module, the trivial module, the natural module $V$, its symmetric and exterior squares $S^{2}V$ and $\wedge^{2}V$ and their duals.
+We describe the multiplicative structures and the coordinate algebras of $(\Theta_{n},\mathit{sl}_{n})$-graded Lie algebras for $n\ge5$, classify these Lie algebras and determine their central extensions.